 Table of Contents

-Section I: Absorption techniques for Syngas Purification 1.
+Section I: Absorption Techniques for Syngas Purification 1.
 Characteristics of syngas impurities; physical and chemical properties 2.
 Syngas purification by common solvents 3.
 Syngas purification by ionic liquids and DESs 4.
-Syngas purification by modified solvents with nanoparticles 5.
-Syngas purification by micro-reactors
+Syngas purification by modified solvents with nanoparticles

-Section II: Adsorption techniques for Syngas Purification 6.
-Swing technologies for syngas purification 7.
-Metal-oxide sorbents for syngas purification 8.
-Zeolite and molecular sieves for syngas purification 9.
+Section II: Adsorption Techniques for Syngas Purification 5.
+Swing technologies for syngas purification 6.
+Metal-oxide sorbents for syngas purification 7.
+Zeolites and molecular frameworks for adsorption-based syngas purification 8.
 Activated carbon for syngas purification

-Section III: Membrane techniques for Syngas Purification 10.
-Ionic liquid membranes for syngas purification 11.
-Polymeric membranes for syngas purification 12.
-MOF mixed matrix membranes for syngas purification 13.
-Dense metal membranes for syngas purification
+Section III: Membrane Techniques for Syngas Purification 9.
+Ionic liquid membranes for syngas purification 10.
+Polymeric membranes for syngas purification 11.
+MOF mixed matrix membranes for syngas purification 12.
+Dense metal membranes for syngas purification 13.
+Molecular sieving membranes for syngas purification

 Section IV: Other Technologies for Syngas Purification 14.
 Particulates separation technologies for syngas purification 15.
-Cryogenic distillation for syngas purification 16.
-Plasma technology for syngas purification 17.
+Plasma technology for syngas purification 16.
 Thermal and oxidation processes for tar removal from syngas

 Prof. Mohammad Reza Rahimpour is a professor in Chemical Engineering at Shiraz University, Iran.
 He received his Ph.D. in Chemical Engineering from Shiraz University joint with University of Sydney, Australia 1988.
 He started his independent career as Assistant Professor in September 1998 at Shiraz University.
 Prof. M.R.
 Rahimpour, was a Research Associate at University of California, Davis from 2012 till 2017.
 During his stay in University of California, he developed different reaction networks and catalytic processes such as thermal and plasma reactors for upgrading of lignin bio-oil to biofuel with collaboration of UCDAVIS.
 He has been a Chair of Department of Chemical Engineering at Shiraz University from 2005 till 2009 and from 2015 till 2020.
 Prof. M.R.
 Rahimpour leads a research group in fuel processing technology focused on the catalytic conversion of fossil fuels such as natural gas, and renewable fuels such as bio-oils derived from lignin to valuable energy sources.
 He provides young distinguished scholars with perfect educational opportunities in both experimental methods and theoretical tools in developing countries to investigate in-depth research in the various field of chemical engineering including carbon capture, chemical looping, membrane separation, storage and utilization technologies, novel technologies for natural gas conversion and improving the energy efficiency in the production and use of natural gas industries.